domwakeling/100-days-of-code/README.md

 to be passed **an array** of match/action objects, and (b) when extracting data from the ```$match```ed items, the key being used needs to have a $ prefix - so for instance if you're summing over ```'price'```, you need to ```$sum: '$price'```

+### Day 16: January 17, 2017

+**Today's Progress**: Experimenting with a D3.js implementation for LSERSA website.

+**Thoughts**: Building a GeoJSON file is surprisingly simple, but remember to invert latitude/longitude when entering geometry coordinates.
+Working in test environment at the moment, will send live in due course.